 In a joint degree programme, participants have the opportunity to study at two different universities, sometimes even in different countries and continents, but in the end they receive one diploma.
 The programme format, structure, and curriculum are also designed collaboratively and they remain the same when programme participants transition to their second study location.

-Six of the top 20 Executive MBA programmes ranked in the 2018 Financial Times ranking are joint degrees offered by at least two global business and management institutions.
+Five of the top 30 Executive MBA programmes ranked in the 2024 Financial Times ranking are joint degrees offered by at least two global business and management institutions.
 Some of them are partnerships between three institutions, such as TRIUM Global Executive MBA designed by HEC Paris (France), London School of Economics and Political Science (UK), and New York University Stern School of Business (US).
-The top 20 EMBA programmes from the latest Executive MBA Ranking published by The Economist also feature six joint degrees by European, American, and Asian universities.
+And about 20% of all Stanford MBA students choose to pursue a joint or dual degree alongside their MBA programme, according to Stanford Graduate School of Business (US).

 How does a joint degree differ from a dual degree?